hengestone/chirp/doc/index.rst

   ch_chirp_release message.
 Then the application has to take care that the copied message is not lost

-* If the application call ch_chirp_release_message after the operation is finished, messages will automatically be throttled.
-Be aware of the timeout: if the applications operation takes longer either increase the timeout or copy the message (where by you lose the throttling)
+* If the application calls ch_chirp_release_message after the operation is finished, messages will automatically be throttled.
+Be aware of the timeout: if the applications operation takes longer either increase the timeout or copy the message (with copying you lose the throttling)

 * Slower